 Raising a concern about behaviour or learning

-Initial contact should be made through the head of the school or nursery, or for very young children via health or social services staff.
+Initial contact should be made through the head of the school or nursery, or for very young children via Health and Social Care Partnership staff.
 If appropriate, a consultation will be arranged with the educational psychologist.
 This may be part of a Joint Support Team meeting if the child is of secondary school age.

 Pre-School Community Assessment Team (PreSCAT)